Qualification: BA (Hons)

 Discover our news e-flyer which outlines the unique aspects of this course and why Bucks is the University of choice for animation and visual effects.

 This course provides a solid grounding for students who want to pursue careers in the animation, games and visual effects industry.
-The course is uniquely placed to offer a BA in animation with an emphasis on digital character and creature animation, taking advantage of established links with leading industry partners.
+The course is uniquely placed to offer a degree in animation with an emphasis on digital character and creature animation, taking advantage of established links with leading industry partners.

 This course gives students practical digital skills training; contextual knowledge and understanding, and an appreciation of research methods.
 It also includes modules on creativity and enterprise; these will help prepare students to work both as employees and also as independent, self-reliant, freelance digital artists.